Xilinx/PYNQ/docs/source/pynq_sd_card.rst

 ******************

 This page will explain how SD card images can be built for PYNQ embedded platforms (Zynq, Zynq Ultrascale+, Zynq RFSoC).
-SD card images are not used with Alveo and other PCI-express connected platforms.
-For those datacenter platforms, only PYNQ software is installed on the host OS.

 Note: the PYNQ images for supported boards are provided as precompiled downloadable SD card images and do not need rebuilt.
 The SD card build flow is